-3.2.3 New User Definition
+8.2.3 New User Definition

-New users will be patients who have a recorded prescription or dispensing for ozanimod or comparator medication (see cohort defining exposures, Section 3.2.1), with no prior dispensing or prescription for any cohort-defining medication during the lookback period.
-The date of that prescription will be called the 'index date' for that cohort.
+New users will be patients who have a recorded prescription or dispensing for a medication in 1 of the 3 cohorts (see cohort-defining exposures, Section 8.2.1), with no prior prescription or dispensing of any medication from that same cohort during the lookback period.
+The date of the first prescription or dispensing will be the patient's 'index date' for that cohort.

-After a patient enters one study cohort, a patient may switch to another cohort if treatments change.
-In the comparator cohorts, however, switching from one cohort-defining drug to another in the same cohort (e.g., from interferon beta 1a to dimethyl fumarate) will be considered a continuation of the same treatment episode.
-Patients are eligible for entry into multiple cohorts as exposure is at the treatment level rather than the patient level though patients will be allowed to enter each cohort only once during the study period.
-A washout period equivalent to five times the half-life of the discontinued drug will be required before entry into a different cohort (see Table 2).
+Within each comparator cohorts, switching from one drug to another in the same cohort (eg, from interferon beta 1a to dimethyl fumarate) will be considered a continuation of the same treatment episode.

+Subsequent to their initial index date, patients may switch to a treatment that qualifies them for a different cohort.
+Patients are eligible for entry into multiple cohorts as exposure is at the treatment level rather than the patient level.
+A patient will be allowed to enter each cohort only once during the study period (new user).
+A washout period equivalent to five times the half-life of the discontinued drug will be required before entry into a different cohort (see Table 8.2.3-1).

 In clinical practice patients may switch medications before the washout period is concluded.
 Attrition tables will be provided in interim and final study reports to quantify the number of patients excluded due to this shorter washout period.
-If the change in sample size is greater than 10%, a sensitivity analysis will be conducted using the shorter wash-out period.
+If the change in sample size is greater than 10%, a sensitivity analysis will be conducted using the shorter washout period.
 Details will be provided in the statistical analysis plan.